counterdutch/amd-budgie/README.md

 This github will not only install Budgie desktop.
 But we will install all needed software.

+We will also make it very easy to have a desktop you can be proud of.
+All icons, themes, cursors, wallpapers, conky's  will be there.
+Just select them.

 Change the scripts to give it a personal touch.
 Hashtag out the applications you do not want.
 Copy/paste lines and add applications you do want.

-We will also make it very easy to have a desktop you can be proud of.
-All icons, themes, cursors, wallpapers, conky's  will be there.
-Just select them.

-And run the scripts.
+And then run the scripts.

 Learn, have fun and enjoy.